top of page

 OtterAI

-Speech-to-text app that provides live transcription and stores transcripts for later use, giving summary and action points.
+Speech-to-text app that provides live transcription and stores transcripts, giving summary and action points.

 Apps or services converting spoken language into text in real time for accessibility.